A Look at Each Vaccine: Measles, Mumps and Rubella (MMR) Vaccine

 In 1991 the city of Philadelphia was in the grip of a measles epidemic.
 At the center of the epidemic were two religious groups that refused immunizations for themselves and their children.
 Children with measles developed high fever; a red, raised rash that started on the face and spread to the rest of the body; and "pink eye."
 For some, the disease got much worse.
 Six children in these church groups and three children in the surrounding community died from measles.

 By 2000, due to effective use of vaccine, measles was essentially eliminated from the United States.
-However, in 2014, more than 600 cases were reported, the largest outbreak in about 20 years.
+However, in 2019, almost 1,300 cases were reported to the Centers for Disease Control and Prevention (CDC).
+Of those, 128 people were hospitalized and 61 experienced complications, including pneumonia and encephalitis (inflammation of the brain).
+This was the largest U.S. outbreak in almost 30 years.
 The reason: some parents were choosing not to vaccinate their children.
+Although the number of cases was not as high in subsequent years, each year measles cases have continued to occur in the U.S.

 What is measles?